Medical school is intense, and it prepares you for a variety of careers.

 Also, consultants who received their training in any of the specialties under surgery are called Surgeons.

-Fellowship is also another program which doctors who have passed all their residency exams undertake in order to become appointed as Consultants.
+Fellowship is also another program that doctors who have passed all their residency exams undertake in order to become appointed as Consultants.
 This can take up to years to complete.

 How Do Doctors Choose A Specialty?